 This association seeks to improve the legal services offered to colleges and universities through supporting their attorneys with legal resources, continuing education and a professional network.

 The National Association of Consumer Bankruptcy Attorneys (NACBA) works to protect the legal rights of consumer bankruptcy debtors and supports their attorneys.
-To this end, the NACBA files amicus briefs with the U.S. Courts of Appeal and the Supreme Court for cases affecting debtors’ rights.
+The NACBA files amicus briefs with the U.S. Courts of Appeal and the Supreme Court for cases affecting debtors’ rights.

 This association advocates for fair, rational and humane treatment for individuals in the criminal justice system through influencing policy, equipping criminal defense lawyers and redressing systemic racism.